 There is no automatic code upgrade available from Microsoft if you are currently on AX 2009.
-The best strategy to upgrade code from AX 2009 to Finance and Operations is by first upgrading to AX 2012 and then upgrading to Finance and Operations.
+The best strategy to upgrade code from AX 2009 to Finance and Supply Chain Management is by first upgrading to AX 2012 and then upgrading to Finance and Supply Chain Management.

-AX 2012 users can upgrade their full data and code directly into Finance and Operations.
+AX 2012 users can upgrade their full data and code directly into Finance and Supply Chain Management.